Why Treat Hashimoto’s?

 And I’m not talking about diet in the sense that you should reduce your calories and go on a diet.

-I'm talking about a set of healthy guidelines that you use on a day to day basis which help dictate which types of foods that you consume and which types of foods that you avoid.
+I’m talking about a set of healthy guidelines that you use on a day-to-day basis which help dictate which types of foods you consume and which types of foods you avoid.

 Why does this matter?

 Because the food that you eat can heavily influence both your immune system AND thyroid function.